 - Hugo Munsterberg was the person who introduced industrial psychology.
 Industrial psychology deals with maximizing the productivity and adjustment of individuals at work.

 - Mary Parker Follett, a social philosopher proposed that the manager is responsible for harmonizing and coordinating group efforts.

-- Chester Barnard proposed that organization is not just an economic entity but it is a social system that needs cooperation among humans working for it.
+- Chester Barnard proposed that an organization is not just an economic entity but it is a social system that needs cooperation among humans working for it.
 He thought that manager is responsible for communicating with workers and boosting their potential to a higher level.
 Additionally, he thought that managers should be examining the workplace conditions and then maintaining them to create equilibrium in the state of the workplace.

 Behavioral Management Theories